-The Dean also asks instructors to flag those students whose writing they consider deficient; these names are forwarded to the Director of the Center for Excellence in Teaching and Learning for follow-up.
+The dean also asks instructors to flag students whose writing they consider deficient.
+These names are forwarded to the director of the Center for Excellence in Teaching and Learning for follow-up.

-Instructors are also asked to report the names of students who are at the “A+” level, were such a recognized grade.
+Instructors are also asked to report the names of students who would be considered to be performing at the “A+” level, were such a recognized grade.
 These students are also notified.